Josel099/TodoApp-React/README.md

 ## Technologies Used

-- React: A JavaScript library for building user interfaces
+- React.js: A JavaScript library for building user interfaces
 - CSS: Styling the app for an appealing and user-friendly interface